The 5th South American Space Generation Workshop (#SASGW19)

 Marco Ríos is a bolivian engineer, he was borned in La Paz, Bolivia.
 Marco has studied Environmental Engineering and has a Masters degree in Management of Natural Resources, he is a specialist in spatial and territorial analysis from the biophysics and socio-economic perspective using Geographic Information Systems and remote sensing.
 Marco has worked in topics related to natural resources, biodiversity and society to perform studies before the implementation of projects as structural studies.
 He is the CEO and founder of “Spectral Solutions”, which uses UAV and GIS technologies for remote sensing and several other applications.

-You can be part of the event in many ways!
+You can be part of the event, in three different ways (3 parallel tracks):

 Check out the program information: